Engin-Boot/pong-stage-kelkardish/Stage0/gameSession.md

   When either player scores a point

-  Then ballMovement module is triggerd.
+  Then trigger the ballMovement module.